 Assessment Type 1: Product (50%) Assessment Type 2: Folio (50%)

-Stage 1 Creative Arts: Dance A
+Stage 1 Dance A

-Assumed Knowledge: Completion of Year 9 Dance and/or prior dance experience is preferable, but not essential.
-A willingness, enthusiasm and availability to participate in all Dance performances are essential.
+Preferred Preparation: Completion of Year 10 Dance and/or prior dance experience is recommended.
+A willingness, enthusiasm and availability to participate in all Dance performances and rehearsals are essential.